sidsomani2005/Manimator/README.md

 # Manimator

 ## Overview

-**Manimator** is a Python-based tool that allows users to create interactive animations, primarily designed for presentations and demonstrations.
-It streamlines the animation process with an easy-to-use interface, offering features that make it accessible for educators, developers, and content creators.
+**Manimator** is an multi-agent LLM animation tool designed to create engaging educational videos on any topic.
+Whether it's visualizing complex mathematics or explaining the fundamentals of blockchain, Manimator transforms intricate subjects into concise, accessible clips for audiences of all ages.
+<br></br>

+## How Does It Work?

+Manimator utilizes a five-stage agentic LLM processing flow, along with state of the art image generation and text-to-speech technologies to effectively construct clear and cohesive animations based on user prompts.
+<br></br>

+## Workflow

+<br></br>

 ## Key Features

-- **User-friendly Interface**: Intuitive design built using Streamlit.
+- **User-friendly Interface**: Intuitive and aesthetic UI design built using Streamlit.
 - **Customizable Animations**: Understand any concept you wish to in seconds.
 - **Real-time VoiceOver**: Visualize animations and hear them in real-time.
+<br></br>

 ## Getting Started